Sylius/Sylius/docs/cookbook/promotions/custom-catalog-promotion-scope.rst

             Assert::isInstanceOf($constraint, CatalogPromotionScope::class);

             if (!array_key_exists('phrase', $configuration) || empty($configuration['phrase'])) {
-                $context->buildViolation("There is no phrase provided")->atPath('configuration.phrase')->addViolation();
+                $context->buildViolation('There is no phrase provided')->atPath('configuration.phrase')->addViolation();
             }
         }
     }

-Alright now we have a working basic validation, and our new type Scope exists.
+Alright now we have a working basic validation, and our new type of Scope exists.
 We should now create a Provider that will return for us all of eligible product variants.
 We can start with config:

 .. code-block:: yaml